Tteok Mandu-guk Traditional New Year Meal

 Image via Wikipedia

+Some time ago Korea decided to follow the Chinese or Lunar new year, but a lot of folks still prepare the dish on January first.
 This year my friend Kalli whipped up some for us and it was way better than I expected.
 I think a year is far too long to wait for more Tteok Mandu-guk!

 You don’t even have to wait another year.
 This upcoming Saturday is the Second Saturday of the month and that means the folks of 2S2 will be out and about doing their thing.
 This time the plan is to meet up with Dan’s Seoul Eats Meet up at 12pm Exit 1 of Anguk station to get some delicious Mandu-guk at Kong Mandu Restaurant.
 Then those who are inclined to do so may mosey over to the Twosome place in Insadong for the 2S2 meet up.
 Sounds like a plan right?

-Written by Brian Dye
+Brian Dye

-I’m a blogger, writer, and teacher.
-I’ve been working in South Korea’s ESL field for the last three years.
-My one year contract has unexpectedly turned into a journey that I’m still on and loving.
+I’m a blogger, writer, and urban explorer.
+I worked in South Korea’s ESL field for the 15 years.
+My one year contract turned, unexpectedly, into a journey!

 Leave a Reply